Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 Type "setowner \<your ID>" into the node.js console to make the bot obey your commands.

+`--num` sets the number of bots.
+Required for bots to function.
+Default: `0`

+`--link` sets the Moomoo party link.
+Required for bots to function.
+Default: none

+`--tribe` sets the Moomoo tribe.
+Default: none

+`--name` sets the bots' names.
+Default: `unknown`

+`--randnames` selects random names for the bots.
+Default: `false`

+`--chat` sets the bots' chat message.
+Default: none

+`--ai` enables using commands.
+If AI is not enabled, the bots spawn and do nothing.
+Default: `false`

+`--autoHeal` enables auto healing.
+Default: `true`

 ### Probing

 `--probeTribe` searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with --link.